huffpostdata/in-memory-website/README.md

 [Hosting on S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)
 is cheap and fast.
 TODO add tutorial.

+Alternatively, if you use Docker, you can easily build a standalone web server based on `./tools/http-server`.

 ### Backup production server

 We supply [Express](https://expressjs.com) middleware to help you build your